Finland's Motorcycle Museum

 In the same building with the museum is also Ace Cafe Lahti restaurant, popular destination among motorcyclists.
 Finland's Motorcycle Museum and Ace Cafe is a popular attraction in Lahti.
 It was chosen the most popular attraction in Lahti both in 2016 and 2017 by TripAdvisor.
+The museum has also been visited by international stars, such as Ewan McGregor, Charley Boorman and Dave Evans.